Updated Card For TNA Sacrifice | 411MANIA

 Updated Card For TNA Sacrifice

-TNA has an updated card for Sacrifice following this week’s episode of Impact.
-You can see the updated card below for the show, which airs on March 14th and airs live on TNA+:
+TNA has an updated card for Sacrifice following Thursday’s episode of Impact.
+You can see the lineup below for the show, which takes place on March 14th and airs live on TNA+:

 * TNA Knockouts Championship Match: Masha Slamovich vs. Cora Jade